Iglesia ni Cristo: Political influence in the Philippines

 The Iglesia ni Cristo is close to fundamentalist style and supports conservative politicians.
 Since the days of Felix Manalo at the helm, the church is known for its practice of bloc voting during elections.
+This so-called "Unity Vote" is justified by the INC as one of their "great powers" (dakilang kapangyarihan), explained as such in their official publication Pasugo: "Ang katangiang ito sa pagkakaisa ng Iglesia Ni Kristo ay isang lakas na hindi matutularan ng ibat-ibang relihiyon sa Pilipinas, bagama't iyan ang sa ngayo'y pinagsisikapang magawa ng Iglesia Katolika at iba pang mga relihiyon."
+(This characteristic of unity of the Iglesia ni Kristo is a strength that could not be emulated by the different religions in the Philippines, despite this being the current aim of the Catholic Church and other religions).

 During the 2016 presidential election, INC communities in Agusan del Sur, Nueva Ecija, Rizal, Dasmariñas, and Quezon City delivered 98% to 100% of the total votes to the endorsed candidates.
 The church supported the candidacy of Benigno "Noynoy" Aquino III during the 2010 presidential elections, and also voted for Rodrigo Duterte in the 2016 presidential elections.
-In the 2022 elections, Iglesia ni Cristo endorsed the candidacies of Ferdinand "Bongbong" Marcos Jr. and Sara Duterte for president and vice president respectively.
+In the 2022 elections, Iglesia ni Cristo endorsed the candidacies of Bongbong Marcos and Sara Duterte for president and vice president respectively.
 In the 2025 senatorial elections, the church supported the senatorial candidacy of INC member Rodante Marcoleta.

 In the 1935 Philippine presidential election, Senate President Manuel L. Quezon reportedly cultivated the support of the INC, to the point of calling Felix Manalo a bishop (whereas there is no such title in the INC hierarchy).
 (Note: Even as a Protestant, Manalo was never ordained as a bishop during his lifetime.)
-While still a faithful member of the Catholic Church (Note: Quezon "resigned" from the Masonry on August 18, 1930.), Quezon's courage to stand up to the predominant religious institution in the Philippines earned him points to Manalo and his church, which as of 1936 had reported having 85,000 members across 500 congregations, all of which were in Luzon at the time.
+While still a faithful member of the Catholic Church (Note: Quezon "resigned" from the Masonry on 18 August 1930.), Quezon's courage to stand up to the predominant religious institution in the Philippines earned him points to Manalo and his church, which as of 1936 had reported having 85,000 members across 500 congregations, all of which were in Luzon at the time.

-President Ramon Magsaysay with Felix Manalo of the INC.
+President Ramon Magsaysay with Felix Manalo of the INC holding a cigar.
+Manalo initially supported Magsaysay, then criticized the president for the latter's perceived Catholicism.

 In the 1961 Philippine presidential election, the INC opposed the campaign of Diosdado Macapagal, who would eventually win the polls and make him the first Filipino vice president to defeat an incumbent president.
 At this time, the INC is seen by the media as "the bogey of Philippine politics."
 For the vice presidency, the INC supported the Independent candidate Sergio Osmeña, Jr., who lost to Macapagal's running mate Emmanuel Pelaez, in a three-way race that saw Osmeña taking second place with nearly 2.2 million votes.
-According to Filipino journalist and publisher Max Soliven, more moderate estimates of the bloc voting power of the "militant and politically-minded" INC at the time totaled to 250,000 votes, contrary to Felix Manalo's claim of having 2 million members.
+According to Filipino journalist and publisher Max Soliven, more moderate estimates of the bloc voting power of the "militant and politically-minded" INC at the time totaled to 250,000 votes, contrary to Felix Manalo's claim of having 850,000 members.